smart-on-fhir/health-cards/docs/index.md

 }
 ```

 The `credentialType` parameter is required.
+The following parameters are optional; clients MAY include them in a request, and servers MAY ignore them if present.

+* **`includeIdentityClaim`**.
 By default, the issuer will decide which identity claims to include, based on profile-driven guidance.
 If the Health Wallet wants to fine-tune identity claims in the generated credentials, it can provide an explicit list of one or more `includeIdentityClaim`s, which will limit the claims included in the VC.
 For example, to request that only name be included:

 ```json
 {